alpyen/Overgrowth-Scripting-Helper/README.md

 However the original *_docs.h files are as of right now (Overgrowth 1.4) malformatted and also incorrect which will make them not compliant with the the parser, they'll flat out crash it.

 I sanitized and corrected all header files and saved them at `CalltipDefinitions\Overgrowth 1.4`, these files are also references as the command line parameters for the parser.
+Sadly VS does not save the command line parameters, so here's an example one: `"../../../CalltipDefinitions/Overgrowth1.4/Camera.txt" `.
+Just concatenate them all one after the other.

 When successfully built and run, AsDocs2XML will output the Notepad++ calltips file `angelscript.xml` and the database file `database.xml` into `AsDocs2XML\bin`.